do-coding-J/mylog/README.md

 # mylog

 ```
-this is study log not from work
+this is study log out of work
 ```